rejojer/PageIndex/README.md

 ### 🎯 Core Features

+> PageIndex is a vectorless, reasoning-based RAG engine that mirrors how humans read, delivering traceable, explainable, and context-aware retrieval, without vector databases or chunking.

 Compared to traditional vector-based RAG, **PageIndex** features:
 - **No Vector DB**: Uses document structure and LLM reasoning for retrieval, instead of vector similarity search.
 - **No Chunking**: Documents are organized into natural sections, not artificial chunks.